hm-lang/core/proposals/intro.md

 Example = exampleClass(X: 7)    # note: variable can be reassigned.
 Example.X -= 3                  # internal fields can be reassigned as well.

+# note that if you define an instance of the class as immutable, you can only operate
+# on the class with functions that do not mutate it.
 ConstVar := exampleClass(X: 2)
-ConstVar.X += 3                 # internal fields can be reassigned
+ConstVar.X += 3                 # COMPILER ERROR! `ConstVar` is deeply constant.
 ConstVar = exampleClass(X: 4)   # COMPILER ERROR! variable is non-reassignable.
 ```